← Back to research

 case study

 In February 2020, equity markets reached all-time highs.
 Traditional indicators showed low volatility, stable correlations, strong fundamentals.
-Then came the COVID crash: the fastest bear market in history.
-We analyzed the topological structure in the weeks before the crash.
+What followed was the COVID crash: the fastest bear market in history.
+In one exploratory analysis, we examined the topological structure in the weeks before the crash.
 The data: daily returns for S&P 500 constituents, embedded as point clouds using 20-day rolling windows. **What Traditional Metrics Showed** - VIX (volatility index): Low, around 14 - Average pairwise correlation: Stable at 0.35 - Sharpe ratios: Healthy across sectors - No obvious warning signs **What Topology Showed** Starting February 10, 2020 (two weeks before the crash): **Simplification of Structure** The number of persistent 1-dimensional holes (loops) in the correlation structure began declining.
 From 8 persistent features on Feb 1 to 3 on Feb 20.
 The market was losing complexity. **Increased Lifetime of Dominant Component** One connected component became increasingly dominant, with persistence lifetime growing 40% week-over-week.
 Assets were clustering into a single mode. **Volatility Surface Voids** The implied volatility surface developed persistent voids (2-dimensional holes) in the 30-60 day tenor range.
-These voids persisted for 3+ days, unusual compared to historical patterns. **The Warning** Topology saw the market simplifying, clustering, and developing structural anomalies in volatility.
-This happened while traditional metrics remained calm.
-The shape changed before the statistics did.
-This isn't hindsight.
-The topological features were measurable in real-time.
-The challenge is calibration: determining which topological changes are actionable vs noise.
-But the signal was there.
+These voids persisted for 3+ days, unusual compared to historical patterns. **The Interpretation** In this exploratory read, topology suggested the market was simplifying, clustering, and developing structural anomalies in volatility while traditional metrics remained relatively calm.
+The shape appeared to change before the summary statistics made that shift obvious.
+This should be read as hypothesis-generating rather than conclusive.
+The topological features were measurable in real time, but the hard problem is calibration: determining which topological changes are actionable and which are noise.

 Research Question